kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

     ...
 ```

-The related secret need to fullfil the referenced name and namespace and need to contain the mapped key as in:
+The related Secret must fulfill the referenced name and Namespace, and contain the mapped key as in the following example:

 ```yaml
 kind: Secret